What is a hibachi grill buffet? + what to expect (prices, dishes)

-An open grate sits at the top of the container where you put the food to grill.
+An open grate sits at the top of the container where you put the food on for grilling.
 The fire bowl itself is cast iron, while the outer container can either be wood or ceramic.

 Hibachi is small in size, making it portable and easy to store within the house.

-So if you find a Hibachi restaurant, chances are it serves a teppanyaki dining instead of an open-grate charcoal-based grilling.
+In the US, it’s a common misconception that the words “hibachi” and “teppanyaki” are the same.
+So if you find a hibachi restaurant, chances are, it has teppanyaki dining instead of an open-grate charcoal-based grilling.

-Sometimes, a restaurant offers both teppanyaki-style and hibachi-style, allowing guests to choose one.
+Sometimes, a restaurant offers both teppanyaki-style and hibachi-style dining, allowing guests to choose one.

-I have laid out all of the exact differences between hibachi and teppanyaki here if you’d like to dive more into that, but here I will focus on the hibachi buffet.
+I’ve laid out all of the exact differences between hibachi and teppanyaki here if you’d like to dive more into that, but here, I’ll focus on the hibachi buffet.

 Even vegans would be glad by the abundant choices of vegetables and fruits.
-Condiments, side dishes, and even desserts would present too.
+Condiments, side dishes, and even desserts are present too.

-And the food stocks are not only Japanese.
-There are also plenty of choices of food from other countries like Chinese and Korean.
+And the food stocks aren’t only Japanese.
+There are also plenty of choices of food from other countries like China and Korea.

-Even American food like pizza and barbecue steaks will be there as well to cater to people who want to have the experience but are not a fan of Japanese cuisine.
+Even American food like pizza and barbecue steaks will be there as well to cater to people who want to have the experience but aren’t fans of Japanese cuisine.

-It is not fast food.
-Instead, it is quite a slow dining where you can pick and choose and go for a fresh plate multiple times.
+It isn’t fast food.
+Instead, it’s quite a slow dining experience where you can pick and choose, and go for a fresh plate multiple times.

-You are often free to customize your menu and ask the Itamae to cook them for you.
-The chef will ask you what kind of sauce you choose as seasonings.
+You’re often free to customize your menu and ask the itamae to cook for you.
+The chef will ask you what kind of sauces you want as seasonings.

-To make the best of your experience, Itamae will show you off some of their best cooking tricks such as tossing a shrimp up high to flip it on the grill or creating a dramatic flambe.
+To make the best of your experience, the itamae will show off some of their best cooking tricks, such as tossing a shrimp up high to flip it on the grill or creating a dramatic flambe.

 If you love alcoholic beverages to accompany you on a big meal, you can order some.
-Every Hibachi restaurant provides sake in various types.
+Every hibachi restaurant provides sake of various types.

 There are other kinds of boozes too, of course.
 But most people would order sake to complete their lavish Japanese dining experience.

-After done with your meal, you can move on to choose the desserts to end your sophisticated meal time.
+After you’re done with your meal, you can move on to choose desserts to end your sophisticated meal time.

-You might think that a fancy buffet dining must be expensive.
-However, it does not always have to be like that in a Hibachi grill buffet restaurant.
+You might think that fancy buffet dining must be expensive.
+However, it doesn’t always have to be like that in a hibachi grill buffet restaurant.

 The prices may vary from one restaurant to another.
 It all depends on how fancy the restaurant is.

-Simple Hibachi restaurants can charge only around $8-15 per person per meal.
+Simple hibachi restaurants charge only around $8-15 per person, per meal.
 They also offer free meals for little kids and discounted prices for senior citizens.

 Higher-class restaurants can charge around $20-50 per meal.

 Weekends are usually more expensive than weekdays.
-A dinner buffet is usually more expensive than a lunch buffet.
+And a dinner buffet is usually more expensive than a lunch buffet.

 So if you want to save your money for this wonderful experience, try visiting the restaurant on a weekday afternoon.

-Many people, especially in the US, think that Hibachi and Teppanyaki are interchangeable.
-Those two are, as a matter of fact, different.
+Many people (especially in the US) think that hibachi and teppanyaki are interchangeable.
+But those 2 are, as a matter of fact, different.

 However, there are a few key differences that make it easier for you to recognize.

-It is pretty easy to differentiate between these two at first glance.
+It’s pretty easy to differentiate between these 2 at first glance.

 A teppanyaki grill is boxy, big, and made of metal.
 It has a large solid flat surface where chefs can do the cooking process.

-Hibachi, as mentioned before, has a round or container made of cast iron.
-Some modern-style Hibachi grills can be square in shape as well.
+Hibachi, as mentioned before, has a round container made of cast iron.
+Some modern-style hibachi grills can be square in shape as well.

 Hibachi uses charcoal to cook the food.
 Teppanyaki uses propane as fuel to make the flame under the flat surface.

-These different methods result in different burnt taste and color on the dishes.
+These different methods result in different burnt tastes and colors on the dishes.

-However, some modern units of Hibachi use electricity to generate heat to grill the food.
+However, some modern hibachi units use electricity to generate heat to grill the food.